SB1998/Fuzz-Testing-Go/README.md

 1. To run the examples you need to have docker installed (please google to find out how to depending on your OS).<br>

+2. Make sure you clone the GFuzz Source (either with `git clone –recursive https://github.com/SB1998/Fuzz-Testing-Go` or manually clone it into the **GFuzz** Folder)

+3. To run the [analyze.py](analyze.py) (this is a copy of the script by the GFuzz Developers) make sure you have python3 and the **matplotlib** module installed (here you can simply use `pip install matplotlib`)

-2. To be able to run the examples, please make sure you clone this repo with `git clone –recursive https://github.com/SB1998/Fuzz-Testing-Go` or to make sure to manually clone the examples using the urls provided in the submodules file.<br>
+4. To be able to run the examples, please make sure you clone this repo with `git clone –recursive https://github.com/SB1998/Fuzz-Testing-Go` or to make sure to manually clone the examples using the urls provided in the submodules file.<br>

-3. Some examples might not include the relevant test files.
+5. Some examples might not include the relevant test files.
 They can be found in the folder **examples/additional_files**, please copy the **\<example\>\_<name_of_test>.go** to the correct example folder and remove the \<example\>\_.<br>
    (eg: dice_main_test.go should be copied to examples/dice/main_test.go)<br>
    These examples can be easily run with the bash script by calling `./test.sh`.
 You can also provide parameters (more is explained in the following chapters).<br>

-4. If you write your own code and want to test it with GFuzz, you can use asdf as package manager to easily install golang (have a look here: https://asdf-vm.com/).
+6. If you write your own code and want to test it with GFuzz, you can use asdf as package manager to easily install golang and python (have a look here: https://asdf-vm.com/).
 More about running your own code will also be explained in the next chapters.

 ## About GFuzz